Findings & Remediation Guide¶

 - Severity: Critical, High, Medium, Low

-- Category: Identity Security, Shadow IT, Compound Risk, Device Posture, License Waste, Drift Signal, Access Hygiene
+- Category: Identity Security, Access Hygiene, Shadow IT, Device Posture, License Waste, Compound Risk, Drift Signal, Behavioral Anomaly, Access Risk

 - Entity type: Identity, Application, Device, Signal